clarity20/shellmath/README.md

 ![image info](./image.png)

 ## Quick-start guide
-Download this project and source the file `shellmath.sh` into your shell script.
-Then fire away at the shellmath API.
+Download this project and source the file `shellmath.sh` into your shell script, then fire away at the shellmath API!

 The ___basic___ API looks like this:
 ```